 “How’s your daddy been, Jade?
 I saw him with that Veronica woman last week.
 Is that goin’ okay?”

-I must have rolled my eyes or made a face because Dillon let out a laugh that was hearty and knowing.
+I must have rolled my eyes or made a face because Dillon let out a hearty and knowing laugh.
 “She’s something else, and Daddy’s drinking again.
-I try to stay away from them and their parties they throw every weekend.”
+I try to stay away from them and the parties they throw every weekend.”
 My head filled with images of Conner, and my throat constricted at the thought.
 I changed the subject quickly.
 “I miss Johnny so much, but I guess everything happens for a reason.”
 No sooner than the thought escaped my mouth, I wondered the reason for Conner and his advances.

 “Oh, girl, you is somethin’ else.
 I had my stepfather Leroy, in my life for some time now.
 He been good to my mama, a little strict with me at times, but, all in all, a good man.
 Course he ain’t never been one for the booze, nope, but he do like the ladies, the ladies be his downfall.”

 “I was thinkin’ ’bout findin’ my real father.
 I think every chile need ta know who his parents is.
 I looks at every white man I meet.
 I looks into his eyes and I say to myself, ‘Dillon that could be your ol’ man, right there.’
 The Negro man don’t accept me half the time ’cause I ain’t dark enough, and, course I ain’t light enough for the white folks neither.
 I did hear though in places like New York, Michigan, and California that theys more acceptin’.
 They says that the bigger states and the Northern states is not as racist like they is here in the South.
 I’s even heard tell all kinds of relationships occurs.”